The ins and outs of collocations

 FACEBOOK IN THE PUBLIC EYE

-Newspaper headlines today read the apologies given by the social network founder and chief executive officer, Mark Zuckerberg over the data breach that took place during the US election which led to Facebook users’ private data being exploited by a political consultancy.
+Today’s newspaper headlines report the apology issued by the social network founder and chief executive officer, Mark Zuckerberg for the data breach that occurred during the U.S. election, which led to Facebook users’ private data being exploited by a political consultancy.

-Where I have used bold, you could use a highlighter if you are reading in paper (or a notebook to jot down the collocates you find useful).
-When it comes to collocates, nothing can beat learning in context.
+Where I have used bold, you could use a highlighter if you are reading on paper (or use a notebook to jot down the collocates you find useful).
+When it comes to collocations, nothing beats learning them in context.

 Adjective + Noun